-What constitutes a spinal injury claim?
+What is a spinal injury?

 Spinal procedures are performed for countless reasons, including for those requiring decompression surgery or fusion surgery.
 The spinal cord can be injured when things go wrong during surgery and, depending on the exact point that’s damaged, will impact the body and potentially lead to life-changing complications.

 Failure to identify a developing spinal cord injury

 In the first instance, a failure to diagnose or a significant delay in diagnosing a problem can allow a condition to worsen, which may result in a patient sustaining long-term damage that could have otherwise been avoided.

 There are many symptoms that can be a sign of compressed nerves, including loss of bladder, bowel and sexual function.
 When these symptoms are brought to the attention of a healthcare professional, there may be a small window of opportunity to identify and resolve the underlying issue.